gap-packages/FPLSA/README.md

 #### Configuring and Compiling the C part

 You have to change your current working directory to the subdirectory FPLSA lives in.
-Starting from the `pkg` dirctory of your GAP installation, you can do this via this command (replace `X.Y` with the actual version):
+Starting from the `pkg` directory of your GAP installation, you can do this via this command (replace `X.Y` with the actual version):